 - Designating a DMCA agent to receive copyright takedown notices [Try DMCAAgentService.com],

-- Responding to takedown notices by promptly removing the contested content from the website,
+- Responding to takedown notices by promptly removing the contested content from the site,

 - Following a strict timeline detailed in the DMCA regarding notice and counter-notice procedures to facilitate communication between the copyright holder and person who posted the contested material, and

-- Establish a repeat infringer policy to prevent abuse of the website by parties posting to the website.
+- Establish a repeat infringer policy to prevent abuse of the website by parties posting to the site.

 Websites typically get into trouble in this area.
 The owners mistakenly believe they are protected so long as they publish a DMCA policy on their site and designate an agent.
 Nothing is further from the truth.
 Most website operators are dragged into DMCA copyright litigation because they fail to follow through on their DMCA obligations.

 The monetization of a website is often one of the trickier issues you will run into online.
 Website operators have come up with a myriad of ways to make a buck.
-In fact, people have been so creative that the FTC has finally stepped in to establish disclosure requirements website operators must follow.
-The short and sweet of it is any affiliate relationship a website has with an advertiser must be disclosed when content appears on the site that promotes the products or services of the advertising partner.
+People have been so creative that the FTC has finally stepped in to establish disclosure requirements website operators must follow.
+The short and sweet of it is affiliates must disclose their relationship with any partner program to readers when content appears on the site that promotes the products or services of the advertising partner.

 In the past, website operators created an earning disclosure page and linked to it in the footer of their website.
 This approach no longer is acceptable to the FTC.
-A careful plan of disclosure within the site content must be created that meets the FTC disclosure requirements while not hurting your click-through rates.
+You must develop a plan of disclosure within the site content that meets the FTC disclosure requirements while not hurting your click-through rates.

 Does your website target kids under the age of 13?
 If so, welcome to the legal hell known as the Children’s Online Privacy Protection Act of 1998 – one of Dante’s new circles of hell for website operators.

-COPPA is one of those laws created with the best of intentions – protect the privacy of kids online.
-Between a poorly written law and horrifically poor regulations issued by the FTC regarding the implementation of the law, the cost of compliance with COPPA is in the $18,000 range.
-This is not a problem for a large site, but it is a huge burden for smaller sites.
+Congress created COPPA with the best of intentions – to protect the privacy of kids online.
+Between a poorly written law and burdensome regulations issued by the FTC regarding the implementation of the law, the cost of compliance with COPPA is in the $18,000 range.
+This cost is not a problem for a large site, but it is a considerable burden for smaller sites.

 COPPA is so complex that moving forward with a compliance effort requires retaining an attorney.
 If COPPA is an issue for your site, find an attorney in your area who is familiar with the law and can guide you through this minefield of red tape.
-I handle California clients if you are located in the state.
+I handle California clients.

-The sale of products off your site needs to be addressed in your terms.
-The exact language to be included depends on what exactly is being sold.
-For example, the sale of digital products such as apps requires an end user license agreement while the sale of custom made products require specific language defining when the sale is considered final.
+You need to address the sale of products off your site in your terms.
+The nature of what you are selling will dictate what language your lawyer should and should not include.
+For example, the sale of digital products such as apps requires an end-user license agreement.
+However, the sale of custom made products requires specific language defining when the parties consider the transaction to be final.

-Returns and refunds are subjects most websites handle incorrectly when selling products online.
-There seems to be a belief website operators can set whatever return and refund terms they wish.
-This is incorrect.
+Most online businesses mishandle returns and refunds when selling products online.
+There seems to be a belief website operators can set whatever return and refund terms they wish, which is incorrect.
 There are state and federal laws on these subjects.
-From the FTC 30 day merchandise shipment rules to state laws covering consumer rights, a website needs to define its jurisdiction and create clear, conspicuous legal language that complies with the applicable laws.
-This is an area where litigation arises often, particularly after the winter holidays if a website fails to deliver gifts on time.
+From the FTC 30 day merchandise shipment rules to state laws covering consumer rights, a business needs to define its jurisdiction and create precise, conspicuous legal language that complies with the applicable laws.
+Lawsuits on this topic are common, particularly after the winter holidays if a website fails to deliver gifts on time.

-As a general notion, it is important to understand the direct sale of products off a website necessarily requires legal language of one sort or another.
-Again, this is an area where spending a bit of money on a lawyer can keep you out of serious trouble.
+As a general notion, it is crucial to understand the direct sale of products off a website constitutes a legal transaction.
+Spending a bit of money on a lawyer can keep you out of serious trouble.

 Copyright and Trademark Notices